About Us

 Marisa Cohn

-Associate Professor, Co-founder & Head of Lab
+Associate Professor, Co-founder & Head (on sabbatical from Feb 2026)

 Maya Acharya